joemac875/poetexts/README.md

 1. Upload the Arduino sketch to an Arduino
 2. Connect the Arduino to the Raspberry Pi with a USB cable
-3. Deploy the poem web service using the readme.md  in the server directory
+3. Deploy the poem web service
 4. Make sure the correct URL of the web service is in `main.py` of the client ( see the readme in client directory)
-5. Make sure legal AWS credentials are in `main.py` ( see the readme in client directory)
+5. Make sure legal Twilio credentials are in `pox.ini`
-6. Run the client ( see readme in client directory)
+6. Run the client/main.py on the Raspberry Pi

-# Making Changes

-In order to add analysis tags or change them

-1. Add inputs in the Arduino sketch (see the code for comments)
-2. Add inputs in the client `main.py` (see the readme)
-3. Edit the accepted tags and values on the web service (see the readme)